Clasp technology to knot homology via the affine Grassmannian: Some example computations: and the adjoint representation

-In what follows we will assume we have a 2-representation of $\sl_\infty$ in the sense of \cite{KL3,Rou1}.
-Perhaps the main motivation for performing these calculations is to illustrate how the computation of our link homologies can be performed entirely within the realm of this higher representation theory.
+In what follows we will use all the properties of a 2-representation in the sense of \cite{KL3}.
+One motivation for performing these calculations is to illustrate how the computation of our link homologies can be performed entirely within the realm of higher representation theory.

-The reader will note that our definition of a categorical 2-representation (from section \ref{sec:catgactions}) is only a simplified version of the definition in \cite{KL3,Rou1}.
-For instance, it does not mention anything about KLR (a.k.a. quiver Hecke algebras) algebras.
-Our definition has the advantage of being easier to check in practice.
-For example, we do not know a direct way to check that the action from section \ref{sec:affGrass} lifts to a 2-representation in the sense of \cite{KL3,Rou1}.

-One way to deal with this issue is as follows.
-In \cite{CKL2} we show that given a categorical 2-representation of $\sl_2$ one can extend it so that the nilHecke algebra (which is the KLR algebra of $\sl_2$) acts.
-In \cite{Ca2} we will generalize this to any simply laced Kac-Moody algebra, thus showing that the KLR algebras also act in this case.
-Combining this result with \cite{CLa} implies that a categorical 2-representation as defined in this paper lifts to a 2-representation in the sense of \cite{KL3,Rou1}.

-Note however, that without the extra structure from \cite{KL3} we still have a link invariant.
-It is just more difficult to compute.